Monetary reform in the Soviet Union, 1922–24: Purpose

 According to historian Gustavus Tuckerman and economist Yasushi Nakamura, the reform's central theme was stabilisation.
 A united pursuit of the goal of stabilisation by the Soviet Politburo and the Central Planning Committee gave rise to a series of monetary experiments which, to a great extent, contradicted the collective ownership which was a core principle of The Communist Manifesto and the Soviet planned economy.
 Nakamura catalogues a list of government agencies which independently proposed a collection of monetary policies to the central government for incorporation into the reform.

 Introduction of the reforms (July 1922)

 With a budget deficit since the start of World War I, the Russian economy was in recession and near collapse by the end of the Russian Civil War (1918–1921).
 According to historian Paul Flewers, economic war communism and ideological questioning of the long-term need for a monetary system triggered a massive increase in the money supply; this prolonged a continued rise in the Soviet Union's domestic inflation rate.
-The Soviet economic data archive indicates that by 1921, the national monthly inflation rate averaged about 50 percent and the quantity of currency in the Soviet economy increased by 164.2 times.
+The Soviet economic data archive indicates that by 1921, the national monthly inflation rate averaged about 50 per cent and the quantity of currency in the Soviet economy increased by 164.2 times.
 According to the Soviet Union's 1921 purchasing-power index, 10,000 Soviet sovznaks had the purchasing power of 0.59 1914 chervonets.